hyperledger/bevel/docs/source/prerequisites.md

 the Blockchain Automation Framework.

 ## Git Repository
-As you may have read in the [key concepts](keyconcepts), the Blockchain Automation Framework (BAF) uses GitOps method for deployment to Kubernetes clusters.
-So, a Git repository is needed for BAF (this can be a [GitHub](https://github.com/) repository as well).
+As you may have read in the [key concepts](keyconcepts), the Blockchain Automation Framework (BAF) uses GitOps method for deployment to Kubernetes clusters, so a Git repository is needed for BAF (this can be a [GitHub](https://github.com/) repository as well).
 Fork or import the [BAF GitHub repo](https://github.com/hyperledger-labs/blockchain-automation-framework) to this Git repository.

 The Operator should have a user created on this repo with full access to the Git Repository.